 - If you are LGBTQ, look up which destinations are most tolerant.
 Pride.com’s travel section is a place to start.

 - If you are disabled, look up which places are most accommodating for people with disabilities.
 You can get lots of good advice from Disabled Travelers Guide.

-Meanwhile, please share this post wherever you do social media (The picture below is pinnable!).
-And if you’re still considering paying that $750-$2000 for personalized travel tips, contact me instead.
+Meanwhile, please share this post wherever you do social media (The pictures below are perfect for pinning!).
+And if you’re still considering paying that $750 or more for personalized travel tips, contact me instead.
 Maybe we can work out a deal!

 Do you have any tips you could add about solo travel for women?
 Please comment below!